How to Run Android Apps on iPhone Without Jailbreak

 Installing a Signed IPA Runtime

 - Select a trustworthy build: Use only IPAs from transparent vendors with clear signing policies.
-See safe emulator setup for students using iOS devices for risk notes.
+See safe Android emulator setup for students on iOS for risk notes.

 - Sign and deploy: Use your own Apple Developer account or a reputable signer.
 Avoid random enterprise certificates that can vanish overnight.